Drew-Killeen/Dewey-Hafta-Academy/README.md

 13. Make the sass switch actually do something
 14. Create ability to view past enrollments
 15. Give admins the ability to edit about pages on the front end
-16. Create and add favicon
-17. Create user profiles
+16. Create user profiles
-18. Update GET source on edit_exam.php to not require get field
+17. Update GET source on edit_exam.php to not require get field
-19. Separate admin and teacher menus
+18. Separate admin and teacher menus
-20. Integrate Gravatar
+19. Integrate Gravatar
-21. Require new accounts to confirm email
+20. Require new accounts to confirm email
-22. Create new statistics page for admins
+21. Create new statistics page for admins
-23. Fix glitch where user is logged out upon deleting content
+22. Fix glitch where user is logged out upon deleting content
-24. Calculate course grade after submitting an exam
+23. Calculate course grade after submitting an exam
-25. Allow exam to accept images
+24. Allow exam to accept images
-26. Create time limits for exams
+25. Create time limits for exams
-28. Create logo
+26. Create logo

 Completed
 ----